RonanFinley/Project-Clandestine/README.md

 There is no building needed.

 ## Setup
 There is no automated setup.
 You do, however, need to configure the MySQL server and account in the api.php file.
-You will also need to import this SQL database into your database:
+You will also need to import this SQL database into your database: import.sql

 ## Live
 www.huntingtonpost.org